Turn your Dream Admit into Reality

 Scholarships and Financial Aid

-Graduate Assistantships and On-Campus Employment
+Graduate Assistantships and On-Campus Jobs

-Some MEM students are eligible for:
+Some MEM students are selected for assistantships, which include:

 Benefits of assistantships: